ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 * attributes that describe the instrument details (e.g. **`calibration_date`**, **`make_model`**)

 * attributes that allow compliance with the [IOOS Convention for Asset Identification](https://ioos.github.io/conventions-for-observing-asset-identifiers/) by further qualifying the resulting Asset Identifier for measured variables (e.g. **`component`**, **`discriminant`**) <br><br>

+The string `[instrument_container_variable]` is used in the table below as a placeholder for the actual instrument container variable name.

 Name | Convention | Description | Type | Role
 :--------- | :-------: | :------------------- | :--------: | :-------: